LitVISTA: A Benchmark for Narrative Orchestration in Literary Text: VISTA SPACE

 \subsection{Narrative Configuration}

-Narrative meaning transcends the sum of discrete Verbs$^+$; it emerges from the specific configuration~\cite{ricoeur1979human} of these Verbs$^+$ across the text.
-While a list of Verbs$^+$ can report what happened, it fails to capture how a narrative guides attention, shapes expectation, and modulates experience over time~\cite{stewart1986reading}.
-The essence of narrative, therefore, lies not in the isolated presence of Verbs$^+$, but in their contribution to the structural architecture~\cite{polkinghorne1988narrative}.
+Narrative meaning is not fully captured by the sum of discrete Verbs$^+$; rather, it arises from their configuration across the text~\cite{Polkinghorne2010NarrativeKA}.
+While a list of Verbs$^+$ can describe what happened, it does not account for how information is structured and presented over time, including the ordering, emphasis, and contextual dependencies among events.
+The essence of narrative, therefore, lies not in the isolated presence of Verbs$^+$, but in their contribution to the structural architecture.

 Within the narrative architecture, different Verbs$^+$ assume distinct structural functions.
-In practice, the same Verbs$^+$ describing the same situation at the same textual position may be assigned different structural roles within different narrative orchestrations~\cite{chatman1978story}, with concrete illustrations provided in Appendix~\ref{app:narrative_practice}.
+In practice, the same Verbs$^+$ describing the same situation at the same textual position may be assigned different structural roles within different narrative orchestrations~\cite{Chatman1979StoryAD}, with concrete illustrations provided in Appendix~\ref{app:narrative_practice}.
 These dynamic role assignments go beyond causality.
-They allow narrative organization to vary independently of action, giving rise to global properties such as pacing, tension, and rhythm~\cite{genette1980narrative,sternberg1992telling}.
+They allow narrative organization to vary independently of action, giving rise to global properties such as pacing, tension, and rhythm~\cite{Sternberg1992TellingIT}.